Whale Watching in Gloucester MA [2023 Complete Guide]

 Wear nonslip shoes such as sneakers, athletic shoes, or rubber-soled shoes.
 If the deck gets wet, you’ll need to be stable on your feet.
 Do not wear leather shoes or heels.
 Avoid plastic-soled shoes because they can get slippery when they’re wet.

-Remember to wear a hat to protect your face and neck from the sun.
+Remember to bring a hat to protect your face and neck from the sun, and sunglasses for eye protection.

 What to Bring with You